clyso/chorus/docs/data-model.md

 1. get target storage name from bucket-level routing
 2. if not found then get from user-level routing
 3. check if storage bucket is blocked
-4. if replication switch is in progress adjust target storage based on version vector info for read requests.
+4. if zero donwtime replication switch is in progress adjust target storage based on version vector info for read requests.
 And based on uploadID for multipart request.

 ### 5.2 Replication